 The disparity extends beyond the countries canvassed in the MDC survey.
 Black Americans are less likely to have bank accounts than other groups in the US and according to a June report published by the Bank for International Settlements (BIS) the same is true for low income groups in Europe.

 On average, 37.5% of our survey respondents agreed they had been influenced in their use of cash by retailers.
-Besides their own mostly hygiene related motives (influenced by news and own research), the attitudes of shops seems to have been the most important trigger for the change in payment behaviour.
+Besides their own mostly hygiene related motives (influenced by news and own research), the attitudes of shops seems to have been the most important trigger for the This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. in payment behaviour.
 However, around half the respondents expected to return to using the same levels of cash as before COVID-19, while up to 44% expect to use less cash after COVID-19.

 Also importantly, not all businesses want to move to cashless.
 Small businesses tend to bear the highest costs for card payments, and the BIS report also shows that cash transactions remain cheaper for merchants to process at point of sale.